-- assistance with installing, configuring, and using selected applications - using the operating system - · setting up and using multimedia drivers - installing and configuring out-of-warranty IBM PC products
+- · assistance with installing, configuring, and using selected applications

+- · using the operating system

+- · setting up and using multimedia drivers

-You can purchase support in the following ways:
+You can purchase support in the following ways

 All of the following support options are available in all countries unless otherwise noted.
 In most countries, all available options are payable by credit card only.
 In Australia, all options are payable by credit card, cheque, or money order.